A Safe & Moral Restart for Fall 2020

 - Hire people otherwise employed in service work on campus to support community-building experiences for Badgers who cannot access campus events and resources.

-- Offer flexible attendance and assignment policies and asynchronous learning in all courses.
-The university must also provide the satisfactory disruption (SD)/unsatisfactory disruption (UD) COVID-19 option used in Spring 2020 term.
+- Advocate for flexible attendance, assignment policies, and an asynchronous learning option in response to the disruptions of the pandemic.Provide the satisfactory disruption (SD)/unsatisfactory disruption (UD) COVID-19 option used in Spring 2020 term.

 You can download a pdf of the current platform using the link below: